Misconceptions about SEO

 Content is King.
 That’s really true!
-Create useful content (any kind of content - articles, videos, podcasts etc) for the people visting your website.
+Create useful content (any kind of content - articles, videos, podcasts etc) for the people visiting your website.

 No matter what your business is, you can do some research (use a free tool such as Google Keyword Planner, earlier it was called Google Keyword Tool, Google Search suggestions are also helpful) and find something relevant for your customers.
-It will naturally attract visitors from the Search Engines, it also creates more trust in your business.
-Good, in a long run.
+It will naturally attract visitors from the Search Engines, It also creates more trust in your business, which is good in the long run.
 And of-course, it’s much more effective than the traditional interrupted marketing, but it needs time and lots of patience.

 ###2.
 Improve the user experience for your website